sciurius/perl-JSON-Relaxed/README.md

     (RAW)

     # Subroutine parsing.
-    my $hash = from_rjson($rjson);
+    my $hash = decode_rjson($rjson);

     # Object-oriented parsing.
-    my $parser = JSON::Relaxed::Parser->new();
+    my $parser = JSON::Relaxed->new();
-    $hash = $parser->parse($rjson);
+    $hash = $parser->decode($rjson);

 # DESCRIPTION

 JSON::Relaxed is a lightweight parser and serializer for an extension of JSON called Relaxed JSON (RJSON).
 The intent of RJSON is to provide a format that is more human-readable and human-editable than JSON.
 Most notably, RJSON allows the use of JavaScript-like comments.
 By doing so, configuration files and other human-edited files can include comments to indicate the intention of each configuration.

 JSON::Relaxed is currently only a parser that reads in RJSON code and produces a data structure.
 JSON::Relaxed does not currently encode data structures into JSON/RJSON.
-That feature is planned.

-## Why Relaxed JSON?

-There's been increasing support for the idea of expanding JSON to improve human-readability.
-"Relaxed" JSON is a term that has been used to describe a JSON-ish format that has some features that JSON doesn't.
-An (official) specification can be found on [http://www.relaxedjson.org](http://www.relaxedjson.org).

-- comments
+### comments

 RJSON supports JavaScript-like comments:

     /* inline comments */
     // line-based comments

-- trailing commas
+### trailing commas

 Like Perl, RJSON allows treats commas as separators.
 If nothing is after, or between commas, those commas are just ignored:

     [
         "data",
         , // nothing after this comma
     ]

 Note that the specification disallows loose commas at the beginning of a list.

-- single quotes, double quotes, no quotes
+### single quotes, double quotes, no quotes

 Strings can be quoted with either single or double quotes.
 Space-less strings are also parsed as strings.
 So, the following data items are equivalent:

     [
         "Starflower",
         'Starflower',
         Starflower
     ]

 Quoted strings may contain escaped characters like `\t` for tab and `\n` for newline.
 Arbitrary unicode characters can be escaped with `\u` followed by four hexadecimal digits.

 As an extension to the specification `JSON::Relaxed` allows quoted strings may be split over multiple lines:

     [
         "Star" \
         "flower"
     ]

 This produces a single string, `"Starflower"`.
 Note that this is different from

     [
         "Star \
         flower"
     ]

 which produces `"Star \n    flower"` (where `\n` is a newline).

 Unquoted boolean values are still treated as boolean values, so the following are NOT the same:

     [
         "true",  // string
         true,    // boolean true

         "false", // string
         false,   // boolean false

         "null", // string
-            null, // what Perl programmers call undef ]
+        null, // what Perl programmers call undef
+    ]

 Because of this ambiguity, unquoted non-boolean strings should be considered sloppy and not something you do in polite company.

-- documents that are just a single string
+### documents that are just a single string

 Early versions of JSON require that a JSON document contains either a single hash or a single array.
 Later versions also allow a single string.
 RJSON follows that later rule, so the following is a valid RJSON document:

     "Hello world"

-- hash keys without values
+### hash keys without values

 A hash in JSON can have a key that is followed by a comma or a closing `}` without a specified value.
 In that case the hash element is simply assigned the undefined value.
 So, in the following example, `a` is assigned `1`, `b` is assigned 2, and `c` is assigned undef:

     {
         a: 1,
         b: 2,
         c
     }

-- commas are optional between objects pairs and array items
+### commas are optional between objects pairs and array items

     {
       buy: [ milk eggs butter 'dog bones' ]
       tasks: [ { name:exercise completed:false }
                { name:eat completed:true } ]
     }

-## from\_rjson()
+## decode\_rjson()

-`from_rjson()` is the simple way to quickly parse an RJSON string.
-Currently `from_rjson()` only takes a single parameter, the string itself.
-So in the following example, `from_rjson()` parses and returns the structure defined in `$rjson`.
+`decode_rjson()` is the simple way to quickly parse an RJSON string.
+Currently `decode_rjson()` only takes a single parameter, the string itself.
+So in the following example, `decode_rjson()` parses and returns the structure defined in `$rjson`.

-    $structure = from_rjson( $rjson, %options );
+    $structure = decode_rjson( $rjson, %options );

 `%options` can be used to change the behaviour of the parser.
 See [below](#object-oriented-parsing).